-Coppola surreptitiously lured the famously cagey Brando into what he called a “makeup test,” which in reality was the screen test the studio demanded.
-When Coppola showed the studio the test they liked it so much they dropped the second and third stipulations and agreed to let Brando be in the movie.
+However, doing a screen test is not something Brando would normally agree to, so Coppola lured the famously cagey actor into what he called a “makeup test,” which in reality was the screen test the studio demanded.
+When Coppola showed the studio the footage, the executives didn't even recognize Brando under the makeup and were impressed enough to add him to the cast.

-Robert De Niro auditioned for the role of Sonny, but Coppola thought his personality was too violent for the role.
-De Niro would later appear as the young Vito Corleone in The Godfather: Part II, and win a Best Supporting Actor Oscar for his work.
+Robert De Niro auditioned for the role of Sonny, but Coppola eventually went with James Caan.
+De Niro would later appear as the young Vito Corleone in The Godfather: Part II and win a Best Supporting Actor Oscar for his work.

 To add a sense of reality to the wedding scene (and because he only had two days to shoot it), Coppola had the cast freely act out and improvise in the background.
 He then shot specific vignettes amongst the action.

 9. Coppola took advantage of mistakes.

 Lenny Montana, who played Luca Brasi, was a professional wrestler before becoming an actor.
 He was so nervous delivering his lines to a legend like Brando during the scene in the Godfather’s study that he didn’t give one good take during an entire day’s shoot.
 Because he didn’t have time to reshoot the scene, Coppola added a new scene of Luca Brasi rehearsing his lines before seeing the Godfather to make Montana’s bad takes seem like Brasi was simply nervous to talk to the Godfather.

 10. The Corleone Compound was a real location on Staten Island.